 More health information about Puerto Rico is available at CDC.

-Overview of Healthcare System
+Overview of the Puerto Rican Healthcare System

 Note that we are not able to source expat health coverage for American citizens in or going to Puerto Rico as it is part of the USA.

-How the Puerto Rican Healthcare System Works for Expats?
+How Healthcare Works for Expats?

 Note that we are not allowed to source health coverage for Americans living in Puerto Rico.

-Public Healthcare
+Puerto Rico’s Public Healthcare System

-Private Healthcare
+Puerto Rico’s Private Healthcare System

 The San Juan metro area has a good number of experienced doctors and high-quality medical care facilities.
 Though many websites of clinics and medical centers claim that online appointments can be made, most places take appointments over the phone.
-You can expect qualified doctors and nurses to provide good quality healthcare in private hospitals.
+You can expect qualified doctors and nurses to provide good quality healthcare in Puerto Rico’s private hospitals.

 Emergency Medical Services in Puerto Rico

 Ambulances that private companies operate require an upfront payment.
-Several health insurance policies do not cover ambulance costs at the time of an emergency.
+Several Puerto Rico health insurance policies do not cover ambulance costs at the time of an emergency.
 Do check at the time of purchasing your policy.

 Medicines and Pharmacies